muthhus/narchy/README.md

  supports smooth and balanced revection across the 0.5 "maybe" midpoint of the frequency range, in both temporal and eternal modes.

+ Disjunctions are only virtual operators as perceivable by input and displayed on output.
+They are converted immediately to negated conjunction of negations via DeMorgan's laws.
+By preferring the conjunction representation, temoral information can not be lost through conversion to or from the non-temporal Disjunction type.

+ The default bag type is a Buffered Auto-Forgetting CurveBag which accumulate updates between "commits" in which the changes are later applied.
+Buffering supports rapid high-frequency inter-concept activation without needing continuous bag data structure maintenance.
+Auto-forgetting removes the need for arbitrary forgetting rates, instead replacing with a continuous forgetting applied in a balanced proportion to the bag activation pressure relative to the existing bag's mass.
+Bags also share key maps where possible (between all tasks in a concept, and between both termlink and tasklink bags in a concept), reducing memory usage.

+ A central, concurrent concept index (cache) provides access to all inactive concepts.
+The capacity of the index can be adjusted in various ways including maximum size, maximum "weight", and weak/soft references.
+This cache can also serve as an asynchronous reader and writer to longer-term caches which persist on disk or in a database.

+ A compact byte-level codec for terms and tasks allows all concept data to be serialized to disk, off-heap memory, or network streams.
+It is optionally compressed with Snappy compression algorithm which offers a tradeoff of speed and size savings.

  _Many other changes remain to be documented._